 It features felling marks for distinct felling precision.
 It has an x-torq engine that delivers lower fuel consumption and reduced exhaust emission levels.

 This Rancher Chainsaw has a quick-release air filter as well as a combined choke/stop control.
-These features allow for easy starting and reduced the risk of engine flooding.
+These features allow for easy starting and reduce the risk of engine flooding.

 There’s an air injection system that extends the interval between filter cleanings.
 This greatly improves efficiency while increasing engine life.